DanielBandarica02/SOC-HomeLab/docs/04-attack-scenarios/01-full-kill-chain-ssh-to-windows.md

 ## Phase 3 — Initial access

+### Objective

-**Objective:** Establish an interactive SSH session on ws-dev-02 using the credentials recovered in Phase 2.
+Establish an interactive SSH session on ws-dev-02 using the credentials recovered in Phase 2.
 This transitions the attacker from "external observer" to "local user on internal host".

 **Tools used:** OpenSSH client